raspgary/Terminal-Live-AI-Algorithm/README.md

-My algorithm is in the python-alog folder under the name algo-python
+My algorithm is in the python-algo folder under the name algo_strategy.py
 # C1GamesStarterKit

 Welcome to the C1 Terminal Starter Kit!
 The repository contains a collection of scripts and